shoog249/Unitree-Go2-ROS2-Web-Control/README.md

 This project was completed using course-provided ROS 2 guidance and an existing open-source Unitree Go2 simulation as the foundation.

 In this project, I set up the ROS 2 and Gazebo environment, tested the browser controls, worked with rosbridge and ROS topics, and tested the teleoperation workflow.

-This project was built using course guidance and an open-source Unitree Go2 base, and I am sharing the part I worked on and tested.

 ## Reference Material

 - Steven Eu Kok Seng — RoboticSensorROS course material: